hmanwani2304/ownCloud-QuickStart-Guide/README.md

 3. Sync all the files on the ownCloud server or select individual folders.

-    **TIP:** The user can also change the local folder, which displays ownCloud as a default value.
+    **TIP:** The user can also change the local folder, which displays ownCloud as the default value.

     ![Client Installation Sync](https://doc.owncloud.com/desktop/_images/client-3.png)

-4. Click **Connect** button.
+4. Click the **Connect** button.

-    The client connects to the ownCloud server and displays two buttons to:

-    - Connect to the ownCloud web GUI.
-    - Open the local folder.
+    The client connects to the ownCloud server and displays following two buttons to connect to the ownCloud Web GUI and open the local folder.
 Also, it starts synchronizing the files.

-For more information about Desktop Client, please refer [Desktop Client Manual](https://doc.owncloud.com/desktop/2.5/).
+For more information about ownCloud Desktop Client, see [ownCloud Desktop Client Manual](https://doc.owncloud.com/desktop/2.5/).

 ## ownCloud Mobile Client